aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 ### Leader Base Container

-The Leader Base Container sets up the analysis problem for the solver.
-It loads the analysis problem, then attempts to run an executable file in the docker image in the `/competition/solver` directory.
+The Leader Base Container sets up the SAT/SMT problem for the solver.
+It loads the SAT/SMT problem, then attempts to run an executable file in the docker image in the `/competition/solver` directory.
 It provides a single argument to this file, which is a directory path containing a file called `input.json`.

 Here is an example of the `input.json` file for cloud mallob: